spack/spack/lib/spack/docs/tutorial_buildsystems.rst

      make("foo")

+This is useful if we have packages that ignore environment variables and need a command-line argument.

 Another thing we have highlighted is in the :code:`configure()` method.
 Here we see that the prefix option is already included which reduces repeated code.
 We can override `configure_args()` and the output of that